RedHatInsights/backstage-plugin-status-page/plugins/audit-compliance/docs/faq.md

 - **Application Owners**: Can perform final sign-off and manage their applications
 - **Application Delegates**: Can act on behalf of application owners
 - **Auditors**: Can review user and service account access
+- **Compliance Managers**: Can monitor compliance status and initiate bulk audits
 - **Administrators**: Can manage the overall audit process and configurations

 ## Installation & Setup